 We grow all of our own worms which is why we can keep our prices down.
 We pack our worms only when required and so we are able to gaurantee the health of our worms (they are not sitting on shelves in confined spaces for lengthy time periods).
 Most worm supplies state contents of containers are 1000 worms, 2000 worms etc. 1000 worms is widely regarded as one quarter kilogram which is how ours are packed, although we always pack an extra 5-10%

 We also produce quantities of worm castings.
-The advantages of this material are many and are explained further in the facts page as well as the YouTube video mentioned earlier in this page.
-We take considerable effort in preparing this product for sale ie sieving and partial drying out to ensure customers get value for money.
+The advantages of this material are many and are explained further in the section mentioned earlier in this page.
+We take considerable effort in preparing this product for sale including partially drying out to ensure customers get a quality product.
 The advantages of using worm castings is further explained in this clip from a US company (coincidentally with the same name as us) which I discovered years after I set up my small business.
 While the US company is large and mechanised and we are not, the original food ie cow manure and the end product ie castings remain the same and hence the benefits to your plants remain the same.
+There are lots of vidoes on Youtube now that will show you how and why worm castings are gaining in popularity for use by anyone wishing to grow quality plants.
+There is increasing evidence now that the carbon content in many soils is severely depleted so by reversing this process you not only improve your soils but play a small part in reducing atmospheric carbon dioxide.